 - Sherlock Holmes Museum

-The sample timetable below is a typical 2-week programme of King’s College London Summer English Courses.
+Below is a typical 2-week sample programme of King’s College London Summer English Courses.

-Well balanced, nutritious cooked meals are provided at the Strand campus of King’s College London.
+Well balanced, nutritious cooked meals are provided at the College.
 Packed lunches are provided for excursions.

 Laundry is done once a week.
 All bed linen is provided and is laundered once a week.
 Towels are not provided.